-SMU Physics is dedicated to excellence in graduate education for small numbers of students with an emphasis on high-energy particle physics.
-Please see our department brochure for more information about our program.
-You can learn more about the successes of our graduate students after earning their degrees from our Alumni Page.
+SMU Physics is dedicated to excellence in graduate education for small numbers of students with an emphasis on high-energy particle physics and particle astrophysics.
+We welcome applicants from around the world.
+Candidates in our program receive financial support while in good standing.
+Please see our department brochure for more information.
+You can learn more about the positions obtained by our graduate students after earning their degrees from our Alumni Page.

-SMU graduate students have the opportunity to work in a wide range of programs at the forefront of research in experimental and theoretical high-energy particle physics.
+SMU graduate students have the opportunity to work in a wide range of research programs at the forefront of experimental and theoretical high-energy particle physics.
+These include the ATLAS Experiment at the Large Hadron Collider, the NOνA Neutrino Experiment, and the SuperCDMS Dark Matter Search Experiment, as well as particle theory research on proton structure, Higgs boson theory, and beyond-the-Standard Model frameworks.

 Applications for admission to our graduate program